Handling 415 (Unsupported Content-Type) Errors in Hapi

 });

-All browsers other than Chrome worked just fine; however, Chrome produced a 415 HTTP response when the endpoint was invoked.
-Other browsers use a content type of application/json, whereas Chrome uses application/csp-report.
-A 415 HTTP status code stands for “Unsupported Media Type”.
+HTTP status code stands for "Unsupported Media Type".
 Simply put, the server cannot handle this unknown media type.
 I tried a number of ways of getting the server to support the media type, but the best result led to the content being parsed incorrectly, making the previously usable JSON a jumbled mess.

-My solution to this issue was to map application/csp-report to application/json.
+.
 In the end, the content really is just JSON, so there is no point in maintaining this content type.

-To accomplish this goal, I utilized the onRequest event to map the content type:
+To accomplish this goal, I utilized the onRequest

-if ('application/csp-report' === request.headers['content-type']) {
+if ("application/csp-report" === request.headers["content-type"]) {

 }